16 Epic 2025 Festivals to Celebrate July in Vermont

 Read Next: 6 Outstanding Breweries in Burlington, Vermont

-Set on 150 acres on the Battenkill River, this beautiful festival includes mountain hikes, farm-to-table food, and live music.
-Primitive camping and lodging are both available.
+This beautiful festival, set on 150 acres on the Battenkill River, includes mountain hikes, farm-to-table food, and live music.
+Primitive camping and lodging are also available.

 Participants at the OM festival in Arlington, Vermont.